information-dynamics/information-dynamics.github.io/_posts/2019-06-26-lempel-ziv.md

 ---
 layout: post
 title:  "When and how to use Lempel-Ziv complexity"
-date:   2019-06-05 19:54:09 +0100
+date:   2019-06-26
 author: Fernando Rosas and Pedro Mediano
 categories: complexity information
-description: 'The Lempel-Ziv complexity (LZ) is a popular tool to quantify the uncertainty contained in time series data.
-In particular, LZ measures how "diverse" are the patterns that are present in a particular signal.'
+description: 'Lempel-Ziv complexity (LZ) is a popular tool to quantify the uncertainty contained in time series data.
+LZ measures the "diversity" of patterns in a particular signal, and is commonly used in neuroscience.'
 ---
 The Lempel-Ziv complexity (LZ) is a popular tool to quantify the uncertainty contained in time series data.
 In particular, LZ measures how "diverse" are the patterns that are present in a particular signal.
 The LZ method was introduced back in 1976 by the electrical engineers Abraham Lempel and Jacob Ziv to study binary sequences [[Lempel1976](#Lempel1976)].
 These core ideas were later extended